oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 #### get_subresource

-Retrieve the record of the business unit that is the owner of a specific product record.
+Retrieve a record of the business unit that is the owner of a specific product record.

 #### get_relationship